Today we look at the greatest Indiana Hoosiers to lace up the sneakers. Check out the best basketball betting sites for betting on College Basketball.

 In Buckner’s freshman season, 1972–73, Indiana reached the Final Four, losing to UCLA.
 Buckner was the greatest leader in the history of Indiana Basketball and led the Hoosiers to the 1976 National Championship, and that Hoosier team is the last team to go undefeated.

 Bellamy is sometimes the forgotten Hoosier, but he was a dominant force for the Hoosiers.
 The 6’11” center is second on IU’s lists with 1,088 boards (three behind the top spot), and he holds the program’s top two single-season averages with 15.2 and 17.8 rebounds a night in his junior and senior seasons.
-He averaged as many as 22 points a game in a season and was an all-around force for the Hoosiers.
+In addition, he averaged as many as 22 points a game in a season and was an all-around force for the Hoosiers.

-7) Don Schlundt (1951-55) – Schlundt led the Hoosiers to the National Championship in 1953.
+Schlundt led the Hoosiers to the National Championship in 1953.
 Schlundt was eligible to play as a freshman because of the Korean War.
-Schlundt had four seasons to rack up an eye-popping 2,192 career points—a mark that nearly doubled Bobby Leonard’s previous record and still places third in school history.
+Schlundt had four seasons to rack up an eye-popping 2,192 career points—a mark nearly doubling Bobby Leonard’s previous record and still places third in school history.
 Schlundt was a dominant force and leader on one of the greatest Hoosier teams of all time.